SkylineCommunications/dataminer-docs/connector-help/connector_help/Aurora_Network_CX3001_-_NC_4000_Single_DT_REV_B.md

 ### Creation

-This driver is used by DVE child elements that are **automatically created** by the parent driver [Aurora Network CX3001](xref:Connector_help_Aurora_Network_CX3001), from version 2.0.1.x onwards.
+This connector is used by DVE child elements that are **automatically created** by the parent connector [Aurora Network CX3001](xref:Connector_help_Aurora_Network_CX3001), from version 2.0.1.x onwards.
 For each digital transceiver found in the system, a virtual element will be created.

 ## Usage